 Depression equals a person who feels like a giant blob that’s filled with pain and bleeding.
 People try and touch us, but it hurts.
 We look in the mirror and see no worth or reason to try.
 The voices are loud.
 They scream failure, loser, nobody, zero, fat, ugly, stupid, and worse.
 The pain and the sounds make us thirsty for any type of medicine that numbs.
 We do not want to come up for air or look in the mirror.
 We do not want to reflect on our wasted existence.

-Jesus/ Yeshua said we should love our neighbor as we love ourselves.
+Yeshua said we should love our neighbor as we love ourselves.
 We need to dive up for air and pray for His healing touch.
-Sometimes it’s instant and the demons flee.
-Sometimes it takes weeks, years even to begin to wash the stained dirty skin and pat yourself dry, add the soothing creams, scented lotions, and powders.
-It takes time to find the energy to lie on a crisp clean sheet and hold yourself because everyone else’s fingers from this moment in time have bruised you, set you on fire or pained you to a point that you have welded gates of iron.
-You hide behind walls and become skittish around those you don’t trust.
+Sometimes it’s instant, and the demons flee.
+Sometimes it takes weeks, years even to begin to wash the stained, dirty skin and pat ourselves dry, add the soothing creams, scented lotions, and powders.
+It takes time to find the energy to lie on a crisp, clean sheet and hold ourselves because everyone else’s fingers from this moment in time have bruised us, set us on fire or pained us to the point that we have welded gates of iron.
+We hide behind walls and become skittish around those we don’t trust.
 Which is everyone?

-One morning you wake up and stare into the looking glass and you realize you do not even know the person staring back at you!
-You ask yourself a question.
+One morning we wake up and stare into the looking glass, and we realize we do not even know the person staring back at us!
+We ask ourselves a question.

 “Who am I?”

 “Why was I created?”